ricardojpinheiro/nanomsx/README.md

  - SELECT-D - Report line/word/char count

 ## Keystrokes not yet created
- - Any keystrokes regarding mark/unmark/copy/move blocks of text.
+ - Any keystrokes regarding mark/unmark/copy/move text blocks.

 ## To the future.
-I hope I can use MSX 2 VRAM (almost all of them) in order to save the file into memory.
+- Fix problems regarding the use of MSX 2's VRAM.
+- Block routines, like copy/move/delete text blocks.
+- Maybe a way of opening two files simultaneously.

 MSX version by Ricardo Jurczyk Pinheiro - 2020/2021.